idkjs/more-ocaml-exercises/more/README.md

 This is a local copy of the 'More' module described in the chapter "Our Working Environment" in the book.
 It is used by most of the other examples and exercises.

-For your own use, you should consider the OPAM package more-ocaml, which installs this.
+For your own use, you should consider the OPAM package more-reason, which installs this.
 For manual installation, using ocamlfind, on platforms not supported by OPAM, you may type...